wp-plugins/sell-media/readme.txt

 * Double check your Sell Media Settings after upgrading

 == Changelog ==

+= 1.5.4 =
+* Feature: Added shortcode to display all collections 'sell_media_list_all_collections' ( available shortcode attributes: thumbs, details )
+* Feature: Added price groups to the native WordPress bulk edit
+* Feature: File downloads have the size and license appended to them, i.e., my-image-1024x768-commericial.jpg
+* Feature: License descriptions now show on hover, next to the license on the dialog
+* Feature: Added tooltips to license descriptions
+* Feature: Download size is now displayed on the admin payments item page
+* Tweak: Added new attributes to 'sell_media_all_items' ( attributes: collection, show )
+* Tweak: Added a "Continue shopping" link on the checkout page
+* Tweak: Adjusting currency format in settings
+* Tweak: Payments should not be publicly queryable
+* Bug: Cart totals were inconsistent
+* Bug: Featured image used on archive pages if present
+* Bug: Non-image items can now have multiple licenses
+* Bug: Quantity totals are immediately calculated
+* Bug: Intermittent bug where items were added to the cart twice
+* Bug: Downloads are now based on the constraints of the original image and the price group

 = 1.5.3 =
 * Bug: "Original File Price" was truncating trailing zero's from prices.